943.01 Damage to property

 2. A transmission company under s.
 196.485(1)(ge).

 3. A cooperative association organized under ch.
-185 for the purpose of producing or furnishing heat, light, or power for its members.
+185 for the purpose of producing or furnishing heat, light, power, or water for its members.

 4. A wholesale merchant plant under s.
 196.491(1)(w), except that “wholesale merchant plant” includes an electric generating facility or an improvement to an electric generating facility that is subject to a leased generation contract, as defined in s.
 196.52(9)(a)3.